For the owner who is looking for something unique, we can build a semi-custom motor yacht to your own, exacting requirements.

 This is a G.R.P. moulding with substantial gunwales and wide non-slip decks incorporating a bevelled toe rail.
 The superstructure has a large vertical flange that overlaps with a similar flange on the hull before being through bolted and laminated to the hull.
 Standard colour is White.

-The Seaward 39 is available with a choice of twin-screw diesel engine options from the Yanmar 8LV, 370 hp to other models from Yanmar and Cummins.
+The Seaward 39 is available with a choice of twin-screw diesel engine options from the Yanmar 8LV, 370 hp to other models from Yanmar.

 Each engine is independently installed with its own separate fuel tank and start battery.
 There are emergency back up connections built in – these are described elsewhere.